Demand Gen Isn’t just some Regular Ol' Campaign. It’s a Crazy Cool Campaign, Yo!

 Device Performance

-As another means to optimization as well as additional insight.
-You can also view performance across devices.
-Keep in mind, you selected device level targeting at the campaign level, so if you see a device that is underperforming (such as tablets in the below screenshot), you can remove it from being targeted.
+As another means for optimization as well as additional insight is device performance.
+As device targeting is available at the campaign level of a Demand Gen campaign, if you see a device that is underperforming, you can remove it from being targeted.

-Within this “when and where ads showed,” section, you can also see matched locations that the ads were served.
+Within the “when and where ads showed,” section, you can also see matched locations where the ads were served.
 If there is a city or state that is performing poorly, you can exclude it.

 Another great report will give you the ability to view how your video ad performed based on what ad format it was shown in.
 Go to the campaigns tab and segment by ad format.